Dr-Electron/stronghold.rs/documentation/stronghold-rs_versioned_docs/version-iota/contribute.md

 **Thanks for thinking about contributing to the project!
 We have the following ways that you can contribute.**

-## Join the Shimmer Stronghold Initiative
+## Join the IOTA Stronghold Initiative

-The [Shimmer Stronghold Initiative](https://github.com/iota-community/X-Team_IOTA_Stronghold) is a collaborative effort to help improve the developer experience.
+The [IOTA Stronghold Initiative](https://github.com/iota-community/X-Team_IOTA_Stronghold) is a collaborative effort to help improve the developer experience.

 - Quality assurance and review
 - Documentation